djwillcaine/Bot/README.md

 Bot - the intelligent chat bot.
 ======

+Introducing bot version 3!
+A complete re-write has taken place to make the code a little less messy and more easily understood.
+Furthermore the bot now takes advantage of my module [DogeChat-Bot](https://github.com/cainy393/DogeChat-Bot) to simplify the process.
 This is an open source chat bot written in node.js for the website [DogeChat](http://dogechat.net/) found in the [#bot](http://dogechat.net/join:bot) room.
 It takes advantage of the socket.io-client npm module to communicate with the site as if it were a client using the chat site.

 Installation